Vertex-minimal hyperbolic origami 2-torus: The Candidate 2-Torus

 \section{The Candidate 2-Torus}

 In this section, we show that the cone angles of our candidate 2-torus $\hat S$ are very close to $2\pi$.
-We then show that if we apply purturbation to the $z$-coordinates of $\hat S$, the resulting 2-torus stays embedded as long as the purturbation is small enough.
+We then show that if we apply perturbation to the $z$-coordinates of $\hat S$, the resulting 2-torus stays embedded as long as the perturbation is small enough.

 Let $\cT$ be a triangulation of the 2-torus $\Sigma_2$.
 A \emph{hyperbolic polyhedral 2-torus} is an embedding $S: (\Sigma_2, \cT) \hookrightarrow \HH^3$ such that the image of the triangles in $\cT$ under $S$ are geodesic triangles.
 A hyperbolic origami 2-torus is then a hyperbolic polyhedral 2-torus where the cone angle of each vertex is $2\pi$.